-Excellent work has recently demonstrated that intracellular and secreted proteins can be analyzed by native MS after overexpression via a so-called "direct MS" method if nonvolatile molecules are excluded in the resuspension solution and are first removed by washing the cell pellets.
-33-36 The direct MS method is tailored for the analysis of cell lysates and supernatants, making it suitable for monitoring protein overexpression.
-In case additional purification steps are required due to low expression or weak ionization, this method typically cannot be used without a buffer exchange step due to the necessity of introducing non-volatiles (i.e. affinity chromatography requires the elution with a small, non-volatile competitor).
+Although the analysis of cell lysates using bottom-up42 or top-down^{43,44} MS and a combination of offline and/or online separation has become routine, it is perhaps more challenging to analyze noncovalent protein complexes directly from cell lysates.
+A common approach is to use extensive offline separation 45 or affinity purification 46,47 followed by proteolytic digestion and bottom-up MS; however, such a workflow does not provide a true picture of the sample at the protein complex level, as any complexes present are digested instead of being measured intact in the mass spectrometer.
+More recently, workflows have been developed for offline purification and nMS analysis of cell lysates to identify endogenous protein complexes 48-50.
+An alternative approach to extensive offline purification that may be particularly useful for screening abundant protein complexes present in cell lysates is the introduction of the cell lysate directly into the mass spectrometer without any prior separation, under native conditions.
+Excellent work has recently demonstrated that intracellular and secreted proteins can be analyzed by nMS after overexpression via a so-called 'direct MS' method if non-volatile molecules are excluded in the resuspension solution and are first removed by washing the cell pellets 51-54.
+The direct MS method is tailored for the analysis of cell lysates and supernatants, making it suitable for monitoring protein overexpression.
+In case additional purification steps are required due to low expression or weak ionization, this method typically cannot be used without a buffer exchange step due to the necessity of introducing non-volatiles (i.e., affinity chromatography requires the elution with a small, non-volatile competitor).
 The direct MS approach is thus complementary to OBE nMS.
 The focus of direct MS is on monitoring proteins during expression, whereas OBE nMS is mainly used for pre-purified proteins (albeit it is also feasible to analyze cell lysates as outlined above).
-In our lab we often use OBE nMS for analysis of pre-purified samples.
-As after screening by OBE nMS, those samples can subsequently also be used in complementary biophysical characterization experiments as well as more extensive native MS measurements.
-As an example, we have recently shown that OBE nMS can be used to determine the quality of samples prior to their usage in mixing and subunit exchange experiments to determine the specificity of protein-protein interactions in complex mixtures by native MS.10
+In our laboratory, we often use OBE nMS for analysis of pre-purified samples, as after screening by OBE nMS, those samples can subsequently also be used in complementary biophysical characterization experiments as well as more extensive nMS measurements.
+As an example, we have recently shown that OBE nMS can be used to determine the quality of samples before their usage in mixing and subunit exchange experiments to determine the specificity of protein-protein interactions in complex mixtures by nMS10.